-- (2) If an access licence with a nominated water supply work is subject to a mandatory condition imposed by Part 10 or Part 11 of the Water Management (General)\Regulation 2018 relating to the recording or reporting of water that is taken by the work, this clause ceases to have effect in relation to the work in the day on which the condition applies to the licence. - (3) This clause is taken to be repealed on the day on which the temporary exemption from the mandatory metering equipment condition cease to apply to the groundwater sources in accordance with clause 230 (1) of the Water Management (General)Regulation 2018.
+- (2) If an access licence with a nominated water supply work is subject to a mandatory condition imposed by Part 10 or Part 11 of the Water Management (General) Regulation 2018 relating to the recording or reporting of water that is taken by the work, this clause ceases to have effect in relation to the work on the day on which the condition applies to the licence. - (3) This clause is taken to be repealed on the day on which the temporary exemption from the mandatory metering equipment condition ceases to apply to the groundwater sources in accordance with clause 230 (1) of the Water Management (General)Regulation 2018.

-- 1 Mandatory metering equipment condition is defined in clause 228 of the Water Management (General) Regulation 2018. - The Water Management (General) Regulation 2018 will impose a mandatory condition requiring record keeping on access licences and approvals in the Upper Darling, Paroo and Warrego Alluvial Groundwater Sources by 1 December 2021 and in the Lower Darling Alluvial Groundwater Source by 1 December 2022.
+- 1 Mandatory metering equipment condition is defined in clause 228 of the Water Management (General) Regulation 2018. - The Water Management (General) Regulation 2018 will impose a mandatory condition requiring record-keeping on access licences and approvals by 1 December 2021.